DN-debug/peux-os-sitebuild/src/pages/blog/ratpoison-usage.md

 An example would be :

-1.  create an alias to reboot
+1.  create an alias for reboot

         alias reb exec systemctl reboot